 Students have the right to consent to the review of their accessible records by others.
 A Third Party Authorization request for such review must be submitted in writing with the written signature of the student to the Registrar’s Office.

-- A student may have any or all such information withheld by written request to the Registrar’s Office only while in attendance.
+- A student may have any or all such information withheld by written request to the Registrar’s Office; the submission must be made while in attendance at NDNU.